feb

 "A very poor effort on the part of the Hun"

-On the afternoon of the 28th, the unit flew a freie Jagd (fighter sweep) north of Rome but no action resulted.
-The 29th was a different matter however with two afternoon missions over the Anzio-Nettuno beach head.
+On the afternoon of the 28th, the unit flew a freie Jagd (fighter sweep) north of Rome and while no action resulted, one aircraft incurred damage, “without enemy action".
 A German offensive had begun that morning under a heavy overcast but this lifted and at 14.05 hours the Allies reported 10–15 Fw 190s overhead (despite a message at 13.30 hours from Castiglione that the airfield was closed to all classes of aircraft owing to soft ground).

 The 309th FS (31st FG) also reported 10–15 Focke-Wulfs and Capt.
 James A. Benzing, Lt.
 Richard D. Faxon and Lt.
 John F. Porter each claimed one shot down.
 Porter was wounded in the leg by Flak and two of the American Spitfires were damaged from the same cause.
 The American leader, Major Garth Jared, described the battle: